ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

-Although design CFP ($C_\text{des}$) is amortized across the number of chips manufactured, several cutting-edge accelerators, GPUs, and server CPUs are not manufactured in sufficiently large numbers to amortize the cost of design across the number of parts manufactured.
+Although design CFP ($C_\text{des}$) is amortized across the number of chiplets of type $i$ manufactured ($N_{M_i}$) and systems manufactured ($N_S$), several cutting-edge accelerators, GPUs, and server CPUs are not manufactured in sufficiently large numbers to amortize the cost of design across the number of parts manufactured.
 We model the design CFP, $C_\text{des}$ as: